yodrew/yodrew.github.io/_pages/water.md

 	2. trim skirt
 	3. why: balance for squatting is perfect
 4. separating tub
+	1. why:
+		- unwetted poop smells the least
+		- emptying is less frequent and neater
-	1. get ~3L squarish storage container, ~240 rim x ~80 depth
+	2. get ~3L squarish storage container, ~240 rim x ~80 depth
-	2. adjust gap between platforms so tub fits between them
+	3. adjust gap between platforms so tub fits between them
-	3. make and attach rails as drawn
+	4. make and attach rails as drawn
-	4. comments
-		- why: unwetted poop smells the least.
-Emptying is less frequent and messy.
-		- tub slides forward to catch pee, back over bucket to catch bidet water.
+	5. tub slides forward to catch pee, back over bucket to catch bidet water.
 Empty container into a pee bottle.
-		- this may be tricky in darkness.
-A wide single bucket that catches everything works, too.
-Then, when just peeing, use a vented [pee bottle](/report/2x3-day#mechanical-report).
-It works for men and adventurous women (or is adaptable).
-Or pee into small bucket and empty into food scrap bucket.
-Sugar in food scraps neutralizes odor of pee.
+	6. Emptying the tub may be tricky in darkness.
+Thus the advantage of a wide single bucket that catches everything.
+See "simple big improvement" at beginning of toilet section.
+	7. when sitting, the tub only works for women.
+It is too close for men.
+We need something lower.

+		For example, another bucket or a small plastic garbage can.
+Maybe cut away almost half of the top 100- leaving a backstop and the bucket's handle.

-		- tub is too high for sitting.
-Sitting requires a low, large funnel and tube leading away, perhaps through a wall, to a container below.
-Buy or make a funnel: cut the bottom off a large square plastic bottle.
+		Or a large funnel and tube leading away, perhaps through a wall, to a large container below.
+Restaurants discard 20L cooking oil bottles in boxes.

+		Buy a funnel and attach a tube or hose.
+Or make one: cut the bottom off a large plastic bottle.
 Drill a hole in the cap.
 Put a small tube (8--15- ID) through it.

 		Put a smooth, floating ball over the drain to seal out odor.
+Screw funnel to front board near top edge, maybe hang it from the underside of (fixed) platforms with wire, plumber's tape, or a strip of the bottle's bottom that was cut away.

-Screw funnel to front board near top edge.
-This is a lot easier to manage than a tub when a squatting, too.
+		A funnel that doesn't move is a lot easier to operate than a tub when a squatting, too.
+Bidet water falls in the poop bucket.
+The sawdust absorbs it.

 ### bath